Our concept is simple and effective.

 - Willing Hands gives this food free of charge to organizations serving our neighbors in need.

 Willing Hands Enterprises was founded in 2004 by Peter Phippen, an employee of the Hanover Co-op Food Store, who was dismayed by the amount of nutritious produce that was being thrown in the dumpster every day.
 He left his job and, in collaboration with the Coop, began to recover this food and give it away to folks who otherwise could not afford it.
 To read more about how we got started, please see the FAQ section of this website.

 These days the Coop Food Stores, through their Sustainability Program, make sure that none of their culled produce is tossed in the dumpster.
 The best quality surplus is thoughtfully set aside for Willing Hands.

-In 2017, Willing Hands delivered approximately 249 tons of food to our neighbors in need.
-93% was fruit and vegetables.
-The rest was mostly eggs, milk, frozen meat, and locally baked bread.
-This nutritious, wholesome food is a welcome and essential supplement to the boxed and canned food typically consumed by many of our recipients.
+In 2018, Willing Hands delivered approximately 255 tons of food to our neighbors in need and 93% of this was fruit and vegetables.
+The rest includes eggs, milk, frozen meat, and locally-baked whole grain bread.
+This nutritious, wholesome food is a welcome and essential supplement to the boxed and canned food available at food shelves and regularly consumed by many of our recipients.

-Thanks to our many volunteers, Willing Hands generates tons of farm-fresh produce.
-They tend vegetables in our organic farm garden and glean surplus from the fields and orchards of commercial growers.
-In 2017 our volunteers proudly added over 95,500 pounds of local, fresh produce to our deliveries.
+Thanks to our many volunteers (270 individuals in 2018!), Willing Hands generates tons of farm-fresh produce.
+Volunteers grow organic vegetables in the Willing Hands garden and glean surplus from the fields and orchards of local commercial growers who partner with us.
+In 2018 our volunteers proudly added over 108,000 pounds of local, fresh produce to our deliveries.

 Willing Hands provides an opportunity for our community to work together to share the abundance of delicious, wholesome food that so many of us are privileged to enjoy.
 It is our hope that one day there will be groups like Willing Hands in every region of the U.S. and beyond.